Raspberry Muffins

 Warm, golden, and bursting with vibrant raspberries, these plant-based muffins bring together simple ingredients and rich flavor in every bite.
 Lightly sweetened with maple syrup and apple sauce, and made tender with almond flour and yogurt, they strike the perfect balance between wholesome and indulgent.

 This recipe is easy to follow and makes a great option for a quick breakfast, a snack on the go, or a cozy treat to share.
-The key to success lies in gently folding the fresh raspberries into the batter to keep them intact, creating pockets of tart, juicy fruit throughout.
+It freezes really well, so we take a batch with us when we travel, especially when we go places where vegan meals are tricky.
+The key to success lies in gently folding the fresh raspberries into the batter to keep them intact, creating pockets of tart with juicy fruit throughout.

 Ingredients